 “I approach everything by observation first.
 I’m not a fast photographer.
 I look and look, then pick up the camera and wait for the right circumstances to fill my frame.”

-Rona Chang.
-Born in 1978, Rona Chang is a photographer from Taiwan, currently based between Jackson Heights, New York and Beaver Falls, Pennsylvania (USA).
+Rona Chang (born in 1978) is a photographer from Taiwan, currently based between Jackson Heights, New York and Beaver Falls, Pennsylvania (USA).
 She studied photography at “The Cooper Union School of Art”.

 I bought a Canon AE-1 right before my first photo class in H.S. at a benefit flea market.
 I lucked out in picking a great beginner’s camera and shot enthusiastically through all of my assignments and became pretty obsessed with printing in the darkroom.
 I loved the hands on process of it all.

 I was always a maker and when I took that first photo class, it was natural for me to dive right in and stay put.

 A way and means of seeing and thinking about our surroundings.

 Which photographer has inspired you most and why?